 Request a rent reduction

 Write to the landlord/agent with your proposal.
-We have a template letter you can use.
+We have a template letter you can tweak to suit your personal circumstances and use.

 Outcome in writing